pulumi/docs/reference/service/roles-and-access-controls.md

 Pulumi organizations that have been imported from GitHub carry along each member's GitHub role.
 Members of the GitHub organization with the _Owner_ role on GitHub will have the `ADMIN` role in the Pulumi organization.

-For individual user organizations (e.g. the Pulumi organization created when you first logged into the Pulumi Cloud Console), there is only one "member" and they have the `ADMIN` role implicitly.

 ## Stack Permission Levels